-Demonwarp is a 1987 American science fiction horror feature film directed by Emmett Alston (New Year’s Evil) from a screenplay written by Bruce Akiyama and Jim Bertges.
+Demonwarp is a 1987 American science fiction horror film directed by Emmett Alston (New Year’s Evil) from a screenplay written by Bruce Akiyama and Jim Bertges.

-George Kennedy, David Michael O’Neill, Pamela Gilbert (Evil Spawn), Billy Jacoby (Bloody Birthday, X-Ray, Cujo), Hank Stratton (Freddy’s Nightmares), Colleen McDermott and Michelle Bauer (Hollywood Chainsaw Hookers, The Tomb, Evil Toons).
+The movie stars George Kennedy, David Michael O’Neill, Pamela Gilbert (Evil Spawn), Billy Jacoby (Bloody Birthday, X-Ray, Cujo), Hank Stratton (Freddy’s Nightmares), Colleen McDermott and Michelle Bauer (Hollywood Chainsaw Hookers, The Tomb, Evil Toons).

 It is later discovered that one of the campers went there to find his uncle.
 His uncle is later found to be the Bigfoot, and that a bigoted Catholic priest used him for his own evil plans.
 Actually, the priest thinks an alien who arrived from an unknown planet 100 years ago is an angel who is here to be served by him.
 After unearthing this alien conspiracy and a horde of mindless zombies, the hidden spacecraft is destroyed inside the cave they used to hide it…